rainiera/guide-cluster/guide-clustering-homework.md

 ## Sample CRISPR Library Functional Screening Data
 CRISPR can be performed in a massively parallel manner to determine the function of many genes simultaneously in an experiment called a functional screen.
 In a screen, a set of several thousand guide RNAs targeting thousands of genes are synthesized together in a pool and then introduced to a population of cells such that each cell gets (ideally) one and only one member of the guide set.
 The distribution (mass function) of this guide RNA set can be measured by DNA sequencing, which maps each guide sequence to a “normalized read count” in a given sample.
 When a particular member sequence of the population decreases in abundance, this may be because it targets an essential gene and the host cell for the guide was killed.
 It is thought that greater depletion is correlated with greater guide *activity* (potency).
 In practice, not all guides perform equally for reasons that are still unknown.

 The data provided here comes from a recent real-world experiment.
-Several hundred genes (col 1) in a cancer cell line where targeted.
-Several guides (formally spacer sequences, col 2/3) where selected at different locations within each of several hundred genes.
-Using massively parallel sequencing and some minor data processing the normalized counts of each guide where computed under the following circumstances:
+Several hundred genes (col 1) in a cancer cell line were targeted.
+Several guides (formally spacer sequences, col 2/3) were selected at different locations within each of several hundred genes.
+Using massively parallel sequencing and some minor data processing the normalized counts of each guide were computed under the following circumstances:

 - Immediately upon construction of the delivery plasmid before introduction to cells.
 Column 4
 - 7 days after introduction to cells  without drugs (2 replicates).
 Columns 5 and 6.